proxeld/es6-browserify-gulp-boilerplate/README.md

 You can configure destination of the bundle in `Gulpfile.js` file.
 By default it will be created in ```build``` directory.

-To watch for changes in source files and auto-build type
+To watch for changes in source files and auto-build type:

 ```bash
 npm run watch